cmccarthy15/avatar-airbender-cli/README.md

 # Avatar Airbender CLI

+Welcome to the Avatar Airbender CLI where you get to live as whatever Avatar you think was the best Kyoshi was awesome.

 ## Set Up
 Clone to your local machine and run `bundle install`.
 Then run `rake db:migrate`.
 Run the application via `ruby bin/run.rb`